ktomoma/VideoWebServer_for_CameraCar/README.md

 ## Software
+### Preparation of IDE
-1. First, please install necessary libraries and set-up Arduino IDE following the Software Preparation section of the following tutrial.
+First, please install necessary libraries and set-up Arduino IDE following the Software Preparation section of the following tutrial.
 * https://wiki.seeedstudio.com/xiao_esp32s3_getting_started/

+### Customization to your WiFi network
-2. Download sketch
+1. Download sketch
    Download the sketches from the repository here.

-4. Change WiFi SSID and Password
+2. Change WiFi SSID and Password

    Change WiFi SSID and Password to the ones in your network.